arnederoeck/NanoSatellite/README.md

   -r, --recursive       recursively go through directories
 ```

-Either supply a directory of fast5 files using -d/--dir, searched optionally recursive with -r/--recursive OR supply on or more fast5 files with -f/--file
+Either supply a directory of fast5 files using -d/--dir, searched optionally recursive with -r/--recursive OR supply one or more fast5 files with -f/--file

 Example: